 How to Shape Gluten Free Sourdough Bread:

-I will have a full post coming soon on how to shape gluten free sourdough bread.
-For now, I hope the above photos and steps help you.
+A full post on how to shape gluten-free sourdough bread is coming soon!
+In the meantime, I hope the photos and steps above help you.

-*Only shape and knead gluten free sourdough bread immediately after mixing up the dough and before any rising.
-Do not knead or shape the dough after rising - you want to handle it as little as possible to prevent collapsing the delicate structure inside.
-No gluten = less structure and very fragile.
+*Only shape and knead gluten-free sourdough bread immediately after mixing the dough and before any rising.
+Avoid kneading or shaping the dough after it has risen to prevent collapsing its delicate structure.
+Without gluten, the dough is more fragile and less structured.

-- After mixing up the ingredients and kneading the dough, flatten it into a flat disc.
-It should feel similar to making a pizza crust, except leave it thick - 8 inches across.
+- After mixing the ingredients and kneading the dough, flatten it into a thick disc, about 8 inches across, similar to making a pizza crust.
 Place the disc on an oiled surface.

-- Roll up the length of the folded dough, giving it a little tuck into itself once you've reached the end of the roll.
-(Hotdog style)
+- Roll the length of the folded dough, tucking it into itself as you reach the end (hotdog style).

 - You should now have a ball of dough.
-Roll it back and forth in all directions on the counter a few times to close up the seams.
+Roll it back and forth on the counter a few times to seal the seams.

-- Continue with the proofing instructions and rest of the recipe.
+- Continue with the proofing instructions and the rest of the recipe.

 How to Store Gluten Free Sourdough Bread:

-Keep bread covered in an airtight container and at room temperature when not in use.
+Keep gluten free bread covered in an airtight container and at room temperature when not in use.
 This bread will stay fresh for 3 to 4 days.

 You can slice and freeze this bread to keep on hand.
 Simply thaw it on the counter before use, then heat it up in the toaster or oven.